MEng Aerospace Engineering / Overview

 Our Open Days give you the opportunity to come onto campus to look around, find out more about our courses and our Department, as well as meet some of our academic staff and current students.

-The next University Open Days will take place on:
+The next University Open Days will take place in June 2020.